Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 there are certain [limitations](https://pytorch.org/docs/main/torch.compiler_faq.html#limitations) that restrict the range of cases we can compile.

-Looking ahead, our future roadmap aims to extend support for all transforms with minimal limitations, providing a more comprehensive compilation support for `torch.func` transforms
+Looking ahead, our roadmap aims to extend support for all transforms with minimal limitations, providing a more comprehensive compilation support for `torch.func` transforms